42northgroup/42Viral/README.md

 work-flows we should be able to drop all of the controllers (except those that provide web services) and views without losing the ability to manage the data.

-## Abstract Classes

-I've added an abstract layer that sits between Controller [Some]Controller and Model [Some]Model.
-These follow the naming convention of SomeAbstractController and SomeController extends SomeAbstractController.
-All of the core 42viral methods, actions, etc live in the abstract models, the running application extends these for use.
-Never build inside of an core 42viral abstract, always build in the inherited class.
-This will make upgrading far more feasible.

-## Interfaces

-Both models and controllers have interface directories, to use an interface drop the interface into one of these directories with the naming convention SomelInterface for models or SomeInterfaceController for controllers.
-Then implement as you would with any OO class.

-##  Configuration

-Any file containing configuration variables should be added to the .gitignore file.
-The current "Configuration" files are as follows:

-* app/Config/core.php
-* app/Config/app.php
-* app/Config/database.php
-* app/Config/email.php
-* /app/Config/routes.php

-Once ignored we need to put a ".default" in place:

-* app/Config/core.php.default
-* app/Config/app.php.default
-* app/Config/database.php.default
-* app/Config/email.php.default
-* app/Config/routes.php.default

 ## Installation

 Currently, installation is written for Ubuntu Linux.
 Installation on other Linux distros is pretty similar; typically